 Comparing the consistent splitting scheme to reference values~\cite{Fehn2018b, Gassner2013, Brachet1983} in Fig.~\ref{fig:taylor_green_dissipation}, one observes that the present scheme indeed yields accurate results.
 Here, it should be noted that the values in \citet{Fehn2018b} are obtained via a discretization with 3.22 billion DoFs for the velocity unknowns (refinement level 8 leading to $256^3$ cells and a polynomial degree of 3) while the results using the presented splitting method were obtained using 21 million velocity DoFs (refinement level 5 yielding $32^3$ cells and a polynomial degree of 5, giving an effective resolution of $192^3$ spatial points). \citet{Brachet1983} obtained their results by direct numerical simulation and \citet{Gassner2013} utilized implicit large eddy simulation.

-For a direct comparison of splitting, projection and coupled timestepping algorithms, Fig.~\ref{fig:taylor_green_dissipation_coupled_dual} shows a comparison with identical spatial resolution with velocity degree $k_u=7$ yielding a total of 786,432 velocity DoFs and using different timestepping algorithms: \begin{enumerate}[label=\roman*)] \item \textbf{dual splitting scheme}: fully explicit, CFL=0.4, convective term in convective formulation~\cite{Fehn2017}, \item \textbf{coupled solution approach}: fully implicit, CFL=0.4, convective term in convective formulation (see, e.g., \cite{Fehn2017, Schussnig2025b} among others), \item \textbf{consistent splitting scheme}: semi-implicit, CFL=0.4, convective term in convective formulation (this work). \end{enumerate} Results demonstrate that all these methods yield comparable results, only showing minor differences between the schemes using \textit{the same spatial resolution}.
+For a direct comparison of splitting, projection and coupled time stepping algorithms, Fig.~\ref{fig:taylor_green_dissipation_coupled_dual} shows a comparison with identical spatial resolution with velocity degree $k_u=7$ yielding a total of 786,432 velocity DoFs and using different time stepping algorithms: \begin{enumerate}[label=\roman*)] \item \textbf{dual splitting scheme}: fully explicit, CFL=0.4, convective term in convective formulation~\cite{Fehn2017}, \item \textbf{coupled solution approach}: fully implicit, CFL=0.4, convective term in convective formulation (see, e.g., \cite{Fehn2017, Schussnig2025b} among others), \item \textbf{consistent splitting scheme}: linearly implicit, CFL=0.4, convective term in convective formulation (this work). \end{enumerate} Results demonstrate that all these methods yield comparable results, only showing minor differences between the schemes using \textit{the same spatial resolution}.
 For reference, the reference results from~\citet{Fehn2018b} are included once again in Fig.~\ref{fig:taylor_green_dissipation_coupled_dual}.
 All three schemes, i.e., the dual splitting scheme, the coupled solution approach as well as the splitting scheme are implemented in~\texttt{ExaDG}~\cite{Fehn2022, exadg-2020}.